-- Dissolve 1.000 g of Hydrazine Sulfate in deionized water and dilute to mark in 100 mL volumetric flask. - Dissolve 10.00 g of Hexamethylenetetramine in deionized water and dilute to mark in 100 mL volumetric flask. - 3.
-Mix 5 mL of each solution in a 100 mL volumetric flask and allow to set undisturbed for 24 hours. - 4.
-At the end of the waiting period, dilute to mark with deionized water and mix. - 5.
-The turbidity of the stock solution is 400 FTU.
-The stock solution is stable for one month.
-Dilutions from the stock should be prepared fresh daily.
+- Dissolve 1.000 g of Hydrazine Sulfate in deionized water and dilute to the mark in a 100 mL volumetric flask. - Dissolve 10.00 g of hexamethylenetetramine in deionized water and dilute to the mark in a 100 mL volumetric flask. - 3.
+Mix 5 mL of each solution in a 100 mL volumetric flask and allow to sit undisturbed for 24 hours at 25 $\pm 3$ °C. - 4.
+At the end of the waiting period, dilute to the mark with deionized water and mix.
+Store in amber glass. - The concentration of this stock solution is 400 FTU.
+This stock solution is stable for one month.
+Dilutions from this stock solution should be prepared fresh daily with low turbidity water.